cartonmarkup/cssCarton/README.md

 use background if you have to, but you shouldn't.
 Why?
 I will tell you in the next section of this readme.

 # Responsive design
-Lets go back to theory just for a moment and talk about the promised reponsive part of the carton.
+Lets go back to theory just for a moment and take look on the promised reponsive part of this framework.
-Today css has a brain or at least a choice:  [media querys](hhttp://www.w3.org/TR/css3-mediaqueries/)
+Todays browsers give your sytlesheets some choices how they will handle your pagelayout in dempendencies l [media querys](hhttp://www.w3.org/TR/css3-mediaqueries/).
+They
+Imagine what great opportionies where opened

     +--Parent-600px------------------+   +--Parent-300px------+
     | +--A-300px-------+--B-300px--+ |   | +--A-300px-------+ |